kwizatz88/GsyncSwitch/README.md

 # GsyncSwitch
-Simple Windows App to switch G-Sync on/off with one click in taskbar
+Simple Windows App to switch G-Sync and HDR on/off with one click in taskbar

 If you take the release (here on the right), put the 2 files in the same folder and launch GsyncSitch.exe for toolbar app or GsyncSitchEXE.exe to switch directly Gsync mode